muatik/flask-profiler/README.md

 * where are the bottlenecks in my application?
 * What endpoints are the Wslowest in my application?
 * What are the most frequent called endpoints?
-* What casues a slow endpoint?
+* What causes a slow endpoint?
 In which context, with what args and kwargs is it slow?
 * How much time did a specific request take?

 In short, if you are curious about what your endpoints are doing and what requests they are receiving, give a try to flask-profiler.

 With flask-profiler's web interface, you can monitor all your endpoints' performance and investigate endpoints and received requests by drilling down through filters.

 [[screenshots]]